AMD’s new Radeon RX 5500 GPUs take aim at 1080p gaming

 Like the higher end 5700 series, the new 5500 parts are based on AMD's underlying Radeon DNA (RDNA) architecture, albeit with a smaller Navi 14 GPU with 6.4 billion transistors (Navi 10 boasts 10.3 billion).
 According to our friends at AnandTech, Navi as represented here with 22 CUs is not a fully enabled version of Navi 14.
 It's not clear what is, though 24 or even 26 CUs are fair assumptions.

 Power requirements look a bit odd, as AMD specs the 5500 at 150W.
-We asked about this and was informed that it's mostly just a conservative limit.
+We asked about this and were informed that it's mostly just a conservative limit.
 Since the card will need a 6-pin PEG connector, it can use up to 150W (75W for 6-pin PEG, and another 75W from the PCIe x16 slot).
-Custom overclocked cards may come close to that limit, but AnandTech saw a 110W TBP (Total Board Power) number at one point, and that's probably closer to what the card will actually use.
+Custom overclocked cards may come close to that limit, but in practice it will probably run closer to 110W (depending on the model).

 As constructed, this will allow AMD to price the 5500 series more aggressively, though it has not yet announce MSRPs.
 For reference, the 5700 XT and 5700 are priced at $399 and $349, respectively.
 AMD says the RX 5500 will outperform the GTX 1650, but it's didn't compare performance to the 1660.
 It will probably land between those two Nvidia GPUs in both price and performance.
 It will also hit OEM builds just in time for Black Friday deals, so keep an eye out.